Why Do Babies Cry Right After Birth?

 The birth process itself, whether through natural vaginal delivery or C-section, provides a series of stimuli that can trigger crying:

-• Physical Sensations: Contact with air, touch, and gravity creates a cascade of new sensations for the baby after the confined, warm environment of the womb.
+Contact with air, touch, and gravity creates a cascade of new sensations for the baby after the confined, warm environment of the womb.
+Imagine being enveloped in a snug sleeping bag and suddenly being exposed to open air—this is somewhat what the baby experiences.
+Crying helps them process this sensory overload.

-• Handling by Medical Staff: Routine post-birth procedures like suctioning the airway or clamping the umbilical cord can elicit discomfort, leading to crying.
+Routine post-birth procedures like suctioning the airway or clamping the umbilical cord can elicit discomfort, leading to crying.
+These actions are necessary to ensure the baby’s airway is clear and to stimulate the baby’s breathing, but they can be startling or uncomfortable, prompting a cry.

 Psychological and Emotional Aspects